Alex-Linhares/FARGonautica/README.md

 1. An master chess player made serious mistakes in reconstructing the board (after seeing it twice for 5 seconds only).
 Why does Linhares claim that Figure 4 of [this paper](/Literature/Chess-Capyblanca-Linhares%20et%20al-2012-Cognitive%20Systems%20Research.pdf) is "remarkable"?
 1. What is meant by "strategically equivalent" chess positions?
 1. What is meant by "abstract representational invariance"?
 1. What is meant by "the abstraction is the *most efficent* level of description"?

+**Programming challenges**
+1. Port to python 3.
+To be started soon.
+1. Afterwards, a port to Abhijit Mahabal's FARG Framework.

+**Open research problems**
+1. How can Capyblanca learn by observing?
+What kinds of new architectural elements are needed?

 PROJECT: MUSICAT